luxfi/docs/README.md

 ### Pull Request (PR)

-- All PRs should be made against the `master` branch.
+- All PRs should be made against the `main` branch.
 - Following a successful build, Cloudflare Pages will comment on the PR with a link to
   \*.docs.pages.dev where you can verify your changes.
-- Once your PR is merged into `master`, [https://docs.lux.network/](https://docs.lux.network/) will be updated with your changes.
+- Once your PR is merged into `main`, [https://docs.lux.network/](https://docs.lux.network/) will be updated with your changes.

 ### Installation